1d3o/dakarai/README.md

 Possible options are:

 - **dev** : generate project initializations for ideo_rails development purpose.
-- **api** : generate project initializations for an API only application
+- **api** : generate project initializations for an API only application.

 ### Sidekiq